This weeks’ focus is on chicken facts that perhaps you didn’t know.

 Their Beak Has 4 Uses

-There are so many chicken trivia items out there, but we tried to pick out ones that would be interesting to chicken lovers and perhaps help us all understand why chickens do what they do.
+There are so many chicken trivia items out there, but we tried to pick out ones that would interest chicken lovers and perhaps help us all understand why chickens do what they do.

-I think for me, the evidence of intelligence in these birds was quite eye-opening!
+I think the evidence of intelligence in these birds was quite eye-opening!

 Let us know in the comments section below your favorite fact about chickens…

 6 thoughts on “25 of the Best Chicken Facts (Binocular Vision, Dinosaurs and More)”

 I enjoy my chickens.
 I sit in my yard with coffee and just watch them.
 They will come up to me and I talk quietly and pet them.
 They are so cool to watch.

 I have a chicken who attempts to manage me.
 When she thinks it’s feeding time she pecks my feet, demanding service.
 The chicken’s mind works pretty well: She has figured out how to get my attention, and what I am likely to understand!